yishi/book/README.md

 Here need add a file '.nojekyll' to gh-pages branch, and go to gh-pages branch Settings -> Pages do some set.

+You could see the details in [bookdown 6.3](https://bookdown.org/yihui/bookdown/github.html)

 The book is in https://yishi.github.io/book/ .